This booklet is published with permission of the authors.

 While the origin of this symbol becomes clear, some may still believe that there is no harm in using or wearing it today.
 Surely its original meaning has no influence on us as a modern society, and it is now a cute and wholesome symbol of affection.
 With this in mind let us read what God says about such things:

-Woe unto them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!
+Woe to those who call evil good, and good evil; Who put darkness for light, and light for darkness; Who put bitter for sweet, and sweet for bitter!
 (Isaiah 5:20).

 The Greek goddess of beauty Aphrodite was considered beautiful all over but many of her worshippers believed that her buttocks were especially beautiful.